This Carrot, Orange, Turmeric and Ginger Juice looks good, tastes better and is goodness in a glass!

 A vitamin A hero, carrots are full of beta carotenes (and other plant compounds) that is converted to vitamin A in our body.
 Vitamin A is important for the immune system, normal vision and the smooth functioning of all our major organs, as well as being an important vitamin for skin health.

 Full of vitamin C, which we all know is good for the immune system.
 It also contains many other vitamins and antioxidants.
+And it makes a great base for our Carrot, Orange, Turmeric and Ginger Juice.

 You can read more about turmeric here.
 The curcumin in turmeric is responsible for much of its potency.
 Turmeric is believed to be anti inflammatory, is an anti depressant, and a powerful antioxidant, neutralising free radicals in our body.